iamcco/markdown-preview.vim/README.md

 > This plugin needs your Vim to support Python 2 / Python 3 features.
 > Tested on Windows / Ubuntu 14 / Mac OS X.

+**Note:** For neovim user you maybe whant to have look at [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) which use the RPC API of neovim

 ### Screenshots

 **Markdown preview**